 But the good news is that cup leakage – while a little unpleasant – is pretty easy to diagnose, meaning a cup could still be the optimal must-have when it comes to caring for and celebrating your cycle.

-The Most Common Reasons for Menstrual Cup Leakage
+The Most Common Reasons Your Menstrual Cup is Leaking

 If you find yourself dealing with a leaking menstrual cup, the first thing to troubleshoot is how you’re inserting your cup.